The Curious Incident of the Dog in the Night-Time

 Show Length and Times

-The Curious Incident of the Dog in the Night-Time will play Monday, and Wednesday – Saturday evenings at 7:30pm, at 7pm on a Tuesday and matinees on Thursdays and Saturdays at 2:30pm.
-The running time is 2 hours and 45 minutes including an interval.
+The Curious Incident of the Dog in the Night-Time had performances on Monday – Saturday evenings at 7:30pm and matinees on Thursdays and Saturdays at 2:30pm.
+The running time was 2 hours and 45 minutes including an interval.

 Synopsis